Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 Configures default values such as shell, home directory, and account expiration./etc/skel/

-Contains default files copied to the user's home directory (e.g.,.bashrc
+Contains default files copied to the user's home directory (e.g.,.bashrc,.profile).

 Viewing User Details